Nina Nesbitt: 2016–2019: The Sun Will Come Up, the Seasons Will Change

-2020–present: Älskar
+2020–present: Älskar, Mountain Music, other appearances

 Leading up to the release of her third studio album, Älskar, on 2 September 2022, Nesbitt released several singles including "Summer Fling" and "Life's a Bitch" (which are featured as bonus tracks on the deluxe version of the album).

-Further songs released prior to the albums official release that are included on the standard edition of the album include include: "When You Lose Someone", "Dinner Table", "Pressure Makes Diamonds", "No Time (For My Life to Suck)", and "Colours of You".
+Further songs released prior to the albums official release that are included on the standard edition of the album include: "When You Lose Someone", "Dinner Table", "Pressure Makes Diamonds", "No Time (For My Life to Suck)", and "Colours of You".
 Beginning in November 2022, Nesbitt will tour her album throughout the United Kingdom and Europe.

+In 2023, K-pop band IVE released EP Wave, which featured original track Classic, a song Nesbitt had co-written.

+On March 4 2024, Nesbitt announced the launching of her own record label Apple Tree Records, along with the release of a double single "Pages" and "On The Run" both serving as the label first releases, as well as the first tracks of her upcoming fourth studio album.
+On April 22, she announced that the record was named Mountain Music and was set to be released on September 27.

+On July 2 2024, Nesbitt was announced as the opening act for Stevie Nicks concerts in the United Kingdom.
+Later on, in July 24, She announced she was going on a headliner tour in the UK, to promote the record with dates for October.
+Mountain Music was released on September 27, to generally positive reviews.

+On October 29 2024, Nesbitt served as a guest for Billboard where she wrote a column about her experience owning a record label.
+On November 3 2024, Nesbitt was honored with the SGW3 Independent Icon Award by the Scottish Music Awards.

+In August 2025, Nesbitt appeared in the music Video for Perrie Edwards’ single If he wanted to, he would, which was co-written by Nesbitt.

 Philanthropy

 Nesbitt was part of the mothers2mothers fund raising dinner, raising half a million pounds for the charity.
 She also attended the Women in the World Summit, discussing the impact of body image in the Internet era.

 She has worked with brands such as Calvin Klein and American Eagle and was chosen to attend the Women in the World Summit alongside Nicole Kidman and Cara Delevingne.